Overview of Systemic Lupus Erythematosus (Lupus)

 Who Gets Systemic Lupus Erythematosus (Lupus)?

-Although lupus usually first affects people between the ages of 15 and 45 years, it can occur in childhood or later in life as well.
+Anyone can get lupus; however, women get the disease about nine times more often than men.
+Most often it happens in people between ages 15 and 45 years, but lupus can occur in childhood or later in life as well.

 Symptoms of Systemic Lupus Erythematosus (Lupus)